 In the corporate environment and in various cultures it may be important to obtain a good answer to the question at hand while it may not be as important to be original or cite sources of ideas used.
 This is not the case at George Mason University, where it is important to create original work and to cite the source of ideas very carefully and completely.
-The George Mason University Honor Code can be found at: http://www.gmu.edu/catalog/apolicies/#faculty responsibilities.
+The George Mason University Honor Code can be found at:

+http://catalog.gmu.edu/content.php?catoid=15&navoid=1039#Honor.
 These policies underscore the importance in academia of creativity and proper acknowledgment of sources.
 In order to achieve the objectives of this course, the work of individuals and teams must be original or where appropriate must cite the contribution of others and relevant sources.
+Honor Code (on page 5 from the "SEOR Systems Engineering Faculty Policies February 2010"):